leiwaaping/hervQuant_test/README.md

 - hervQuant reference (“hervquant_final_reference.fa”,attached)

 STAR ,samtools and Salmon also can be installed by conda,Environment configuration process is omitted，please see ***INSTRUCTION***
+**notice! difference version of software can still works well,but may lead to difference output**

 ### STAR ###